-Hydraulic valve must be fully opened prior to raising/lowering conveyor.
-Always close valve fully when conveyor is to remain in fixed position.
-This will prevent ram from creeping downward during operation.
+Hydraulic valve must be fully opened prior to lifting/lowering conveyor.

+Valve must be closed fully when the conveyor is to remain in fixed position, this will prevent ram from creeping downward.

 Canvas Hopper:

 The hopper is designed with a spring-loaded canvas frame.
 This will allow the truck box to push the hopper edge down.